brevzin/cpp_proposals/4259_div_floor/div-floor.md

 |-|--|--|
 | P3724 | `std::div_to_neg_inf(x, y)` | `std::div_to_pos_inf(x, y)` |

 That is extremely different from established practice.
+It doesn't match any existing programming language that I've found, including the names of the rounding modes in IEEE 754 (`roundTowardNegative` and `roundTowardPositive`, respectively) or the `fesetround` constants (`FE_DOWNWARD` and `FE_UPWARD`, respectively).

 The proposal's justification for these names is: